|Office Hours||Mon-Fri, 7:00 a.m.-4:30 p.m.|

 - Conviction for alcohol and/or related driving offense within the past five (5) years.

 - Refusal to submit to a blood alcohol test within the past five (5) years.

 - College vehicles may be leased for College business only.
 There are no exceptions.

 - Do not leave a College vehicle overnight at an airport or train station.
 Request to be driven to the departure point and picked up upon return.
 The requesting department is responsible for making arrangements with College drivers.
-A list of student drivers is available through Financial Aid; community drivers through this site.

 - Smoking is prohibited in College vehicles.

 - Departments will no longer be charged for usage of the College Car fleet

 You may call 413-597-2302 or e-mail [email protected] to make tentative reservations.
 You must then follow up with a Vehicle Reservation Form: